aisepucrio/stnl-dataminer-api/README.md

 - PostgreSQL must be running on the default port 5432.
 - All timestamps must be in ISO 8601 format (YYYY-MM-DDTHH:mm:ssZ).

-## Usando a API
+## Using the API

-A API fornece vários endpoints para mineração de dados.
-Para testar os endpoints, recomendamos utilizar uma das seguintes ferramentas:
+The API provides various endpoints for data mining.
+To test the endpoints, we recommend using one of the following tools:

-- [Postman](https://www.postman.com/downloads/) - Interface gráfica popular para testes de API
+- [Postman](https://www.postman.com/downloads/) - Popular GUI for API testing
-- [Bruno](https://www.usebruno.com/) - Alternativa open source ao Postman
+- [Bruno](https://www.usebruno.com/) - Open source alternative to Postman

-Os exemplos abaixo usam o repositório `esp8266/Arduino` como demonstração...
+The examples below use the `esp8266/Arduino` repository as a demonstration...